securityfirst/tent-content/contents_ru/travel/vehicles/beginner/journey-preparation.md

 Drivers should:

-*   Be give
- a clear briefi
-g about safe drivi
-g procedures before departure
+*   Be given a clear briefing about safe driving procedures before departure
-*   Co
-sider the le
-gth of jour
-ey - do you
+*   Consider the length of journey - do you need more than one driver?
-eed more tha
- o
-e driver?
-*   Factor i
- prayer or suste
-a
-ce stops if
+*   Factor in prayer or sustenance stops if necessary
-ecessary
-*   Co
-sider the driver's eth
-icity if goi
-g i
-to da
-gerous areas

-Co
-sideratio
-s i
- choosi
+*   Consider the driver's ethnicity if going into dangerous areas

-g type of vehicle should i
+Considerations in choosing type of vehicle should include:
-clude:

-*   Urba
- or rural trip?
+*   Urban or rural trip?
 State of the roads?
-4x4 ecessary?
+4x4 necessary?
-*   Desirability of vehicle for car-jacki g
+*   Desirability of vehicle for car-jacking
 *   High profile or low profile

-Road worthi
-ess checks carried out before usi g a vehicle should i
+Road worthiness checks carried out before using a vehicle should include:
-clude:

 *   Tyres
 *   Seatbelts
 *   Fuel
 *   Brakes
 *   Oil level
-*   Steeri
+*   Steering
-g
-*   Loadi
+*   Loading
-g